-According to EC-Council ECE requirements, keeping your knowledge up to date can be ensured through several sources including but not limited to education, seminars, exams, authoring books, contributing to profession etc. We will go through the most common ways of earning EC-Council ECE credits in this post.
+According to EC-Council ECE requirements, keeping your knowledge up to date can be ensured through several sources including but not limited to education, seminars, exams, authoring books, contributing to the profession, etc. We will go through the most common ways of earning EC-Council credits in this post.

-- If you have an EC-Council certification, you must earn 120 EC-Council ECE credits in each three years to renew your EC-Council certification.
+- If you have an EC-Council certification, you must earn 120 ECE credits every three years to renew your EC-Council certification.

-- EC-Council requires the ECE credits submissions in each year.
-This means, you must submit 40 ECE credits for each year to complete your 120 ECE credits in each year for EC-Council certification renewal.
+- EC-Council requires the credits submissions each year.
+This means you must submit 40 ECEs each year to complete your 120 ECE credits each year for EC-Council certification renewal.

-- Other requirement of EC-Council recertification is you must pay an annual membership fee.
+- Another requirement of EC-Council recertification is you must pay an annual membership fee.
 This is $80 per year.

 Check our EC-Council ECE Credit Training Video

-What Happens If I Do Not Submit ECE Credits and Do Not Renew EC-Council Certification?
+What Happens If I Do Not Submit ECEs and Do Not Renew EC-Council Certification?

-If you cannot earn 120 ECE credits in three years period, EC-Council will suspend your certification.
+If you cannot earn 120 ECEs in three years period, EC-Council will suspend your certification.
 If your EC-council certification is suspended, you cannot use the EC-Council designations, logos, and any other benefits of EC-council membership.

-If your EC-council certification is suspended, you can still earn 120 ECE credits in a year after expiration and your certification can be re-instantiated.
-Note that, EC-Council will wait for another 120 ECE credits for the remaining two years to renew your EC-council certification.
-This is for not falling in suspension again for the new three-year-period.
-Therefore, we recommend earning EC-Council ECE credits in each year and submitting them appropriately to go under certification suspension.
+If your EC-council certification is suspended, you can still earn 120 ECEs in a year after expiration and your certification can be re-instantiated.
+Note that, EC-Council will wait for another 120 credits for the remaining two years to renew your EC-council certification.
+This is for not falling in suspension again for the new three-year period.
+Therefore, we recommend earning EC-Council credits each year and submitting them appropriately to go under certification suspension.

 At the end of the EC-council certification suspension period, if the certified professional could not meet the EC-Council recertification requirements, his or her certification will be revoked.
 In this case, you must re-enter and pass the certification exam to get the EC-Council certification.